danchoi/openmbta/README.markdown

 Currently, there are no unit or integration tests for this codebase.
 This is definitely one area where volunteers can contribute.
 The first version of OpenMBTA was written quickly and not with the best code hygiene.
+We plan on improving this in the near future.

 ## On collaborating and pushing out the next version